 CYP3A4 inhibitors potentially leading to increased tacrolimus blood levels

 Clinically the following substances have been shown to increase tacrolimus blood levels:

-  Strong interactions have been observed with antifungal agents such as ketoconazole, fluconazole, itraconazole, voriconazole, and isavuconazole, the macrolide antibiotic erythromycin, HIV protease inhibitors (e.g. ritonavir, nelfinavir, saquinavir) or HCV protease inhibitors (e.g. telaprevir, boceprevir, and the combination of ombitasvir and paritaprevir with ritonavir, when used with and without dasabuvir), the pharmacokinetic enhancer cobicistat, and the tyrosine kinase inhibitors nilotinib and imatinib.
+Strong interactions have been observed with antifungal agents such as ketoconazole, fluconazole, itraconazole, voriconazole, and isavuconazole, the macrolide antibiotic erythromycin, HIV protease inhibitors (e.g. ritonavir, nelfinavir, saquinavir), HCV protease inhibitors (e.g. telaprevir, boceprevir, and the combination of ombitasvir and paritaprevir with ritonavir, when used with and without dasabuvir), or the CMV antiviral letermovir, the pharmacokinetic enhancer cobicistat, and the tyrosine kinase inhibitors nilotinib and imatinib.
 Concomitant use of these substances may require decreased tacrolimus doses in nearly all patients.

 Pharmacokinetics studies have indicated that the increase in blood levels is mainly a result of increase in oral bioavailability of tacrolimus owing to the inhibition of gastrointestinal metabolism.
 Effect on hepatic clearance is less pronounced.

 Weaker interactions have been observed with clotrimazole, clarithromycin, josamycin, nifedipine, nicardipine, diltiazem, verapamil, amiodarone, danazol, ethinylestradiol, omeprazole, nefazodone and (Chinese) herbal remedies containing extracts of Schisandra sphenanthera.